sashirajc/jekyll-now/_posts/2018-10-06-simple-storage-service.md

 Managed keys are further encrypted by AWS and the keys are regularly rotated by AWS

 * Client Side Encryption must be created by the client

+## Transfer Acceleration

+Transfer Acceleration utilises the CloudFront Edge Network to accelerate uploads to S3.
+Instead of uploading directly to S3 bucket, it uses a distinct URL to upload directly to an edge location which will then transfer to S3 across AWS backbone network.

+Transfer Acceleration is enabled from S3 bucket properties after the bucket is created.

+This is not included in any of the exams yet.

+## Static Website hosting on S3

+Static websites can be hosted on S3.

+The URL is [bucketname].s3-website-[region].amazonaws.com